Technology life cycle: In the decline phase

 Licenses obtained in this phase are 'straight licenses'.
 They are free of direct control from the owner of the technology (as would otherwise apply, say, in the case of a joint-venture).
 Further, there may be fewer restrictions placed on the licensee in the employment of the technology.

 The utility, viability, and thus the cost of straight-licenses depends on the estimated 'balance life' of the technology.
-For instance, should the key patent on the technology have expired, or would expire in a short while, the residual viability of the technology may be limited, although balance life may be governed by other criteria such as knowhow which could have a longer life if properly protected.
+For instance, should the key patent on the technology have expired, or would expire in a short while, the residual viability of the technology may be limited, although balance life may be governed by other criteria such as know-how which could have a longer life if properly protected.

-It is important to note that the license has no way of knowing the stage at which the prime, and competing technologies, are on their TLCs.
-It would, of course, be evident to competing licensor firms, and to the originator, from the growth, saturation or decline of the profitability of their operations.
+The license has no way of knowing the stage at which the prime, and competing technologies, are on their TLCs.
+It would be evident to competing licensor firms, and to the originator, from the growth, saturation or decline of the profitability of their operations.

 The license may, however, be able to approximate the stage by vigorously negotiating with the licensor and competitors to determine costs and licensing terms.
 A lower cost, or easier terms, may imply a declining technology.